The anti-spherical Hecke categories for Hermitian symmetric pairs: The Hecke categories for Hermitian symmetric pairs

 Each tile $[r,c] \in \mathscr{A}_{(W,P)}$ carries a coloured label, inherited from the Dynkin diagram of $W$.
 This is explained in detail in \cite[Appendix]{MR3363009}, but can be deduced easily from \cref{typeAtiling,pm1,pm2,hhhh}.
 Given $[r,c] \in \mathscr{A}_{(W,P)}$, we let $s_{[r,c]}$ denote the corresponding simple reflection in $S$.
 For example, in types $(A_n,A_{k-1}\times A_{n-k})$ and $(C_n,A_{n-1})$ the reflection $s_{[r,c]}$ is determined simply by the $x$-coordinate of the tile $[r,c] \in \mathscr{A}_{(W,P)}$ (i.e. it is determined by $c-r$).
 Given $\ctau \in W$ a label of the Dynkin diagram, we refer to a tile $[r,c] \in \mathscr{A}_{(W,P)}$ as a {\sf $\ctau$-tile} if $s_{[r,c]}=\ctau$.
 We emphasise this connection by colouring the tile, $[r,c] \in \mathscr{A}_{(W,P)}$, when appropriate.

-We say that a pair of tiles are {\sf neighbouring} if they meet at an edge (which necessarily has an angle of $45^\circ$ or $135^\circ$, by construction).
-Given a pair of neighbouring tiles $X$ and $Y$, we say that $Y$ {\sf supports} $X$ if $X$ appears above $Y$.
-We say that a tile, $X \in \mathscr{A}_{(W,P)}$, is {\sf supported} if every admissible tile which can support $X$ does support $X$.
-We say that a collection of tiles, $\la\subseteq \mathscr{A}_{(W,P)}$ is a {\sf tile-partition} if every tile in $\la$ is supported.
+We say that a pair of tiles are {\sf neighbouring} if they meet at an edge (which necessarily has an angle of $45^\circ$ or $135^\circ$ { to the horizontal axis}, by construction).
+Given a pair of neighbouring tiles $X$ and $Y$, we write $Y<X$ if $X$ appears above $Y$ (i.e. the $y$-coordinate of $X$ is strictly larger than that of $Y$).
+We extend $<$ to a partial order on the tiles in $ \mathscr{A}_{(W,P)}$ by transitivity and we say that $Y$ {\sf supports} $X$ if $Y<X$ in this ordering.
+We say that a collection of tiles, $\la\subseteq \mathscr{A}_{(W,P)}$ is a {\sf tile-partition} if for every tile $X \in \la$ and every $Y \in \mathscr{A}_{(W,P)}$ such that $Y<X$, we have that $Y \in \la$.

 We let $\mathscr{P}_{(W,P)} $ denote the set of all tile-partitions.
 We depict a tile-partition $\la$ by colouring the tiles of $\la$.
 See \cref{typeAtiling} for examples and non-examples of tile-partitions.